 At the time of the glacial melt, the J2b lived in the current Persian Gulf and Gulf of Oman.
 When their homelands were submerged, they moved to the Trikuta and lived along the Ken river.
-At the time of the global drought, they were forced to move east to the Mahanadi river area called Amarkantak.
-At Amarkantak they were split into three different groups: (1) Pali went north to the current Patna City (Bihar), (2) Andhra, originally called Valmiki, moved south to the Visakhapatnam City (Andhra Pradesh), and (3) Marathi moved west to the Mumbai City (Maharashtra).
+At the time of the global drought, they were forced to move east to the Mahanadi river area called Amarkantak, current Chhattisgarh State.
+At Amarkantak they were split into three different groups: (1) Pali went north to the Patna City (Bihar), (2) Andhra, originally called Valmiki, moved south to the Visakhapatnam City (AP), and (3) Marathi moved west to the Pune City (Maharashtra).